Blockyheadman/public-monoliths-mod/README.md

 ![Monoliths Mod | By Blockyheadman](banner.png)

 Welcome, to the Monoliths mod!
-This mod was originally made for the Veia SMP and the personal server only, but I deceided to make a public version completely serperate to the original.
+This mod was originally made for the Veia SMP and the personal server only, but I decided to make a public version completely separate to the original.
 Whatever is in the SMP version is limited to the SMP themselves.

 Enjoy the mod!
-You can download it in the mod's [releases](https://github.com/Blockyheadman/public-monoliths-mod/releases) page.
+You can download it in the mod's [releases](https://github.com/Blockyheadman/public-monoliths-mod/releases) page or on my [MCreator]() page.

-Hey! if you feel adventurious today, copy the workspace here and customize the mod to what **you** want.
+Hey! if you feel adventurous today, copy the workspace here and customize the mod to what **you** want.
 After all, I did put this on [GiHub](https://github.com/)

 ### NOTE: This is a repo for remote workspace on mcreator version 2021.3.
 I won't be accepting any pull requests here. :(